TheIconfactory/Tapestry/Documentation/API.md

 Returns a `Promise` with a resolve handler with a String parameter and a reject handler with an Error parameter.
 The resolve handler’s string is:

-_NOTE:_ The `url` is assumed to be properly encoded.
+> **Note:** The `url` is assumed to be properly encoded.
 Use JavaScript’s `encodeURI`, if needed.

-  * For "HEAD" method, the string result contains a JSON dictionary:
+For the "HEAD" method, the string result contains a JSON dictionary:

 ```json
 {